omnifiedtechnologies/ckage/README.md

 `url` is the base URL for the instance of ckage you are using.
 This is just the URL you have it running on.
 This can be a local server or one setup over anything that supports HTTP.
 The URL in a testing environment can just be set to "http://localhost:8080".

+### Setting up a Ckage server

+One of the core features of Ckage is a simple server setup.
+To setup the server, simply clone the repository, run the the setup script in `server/` and start the server with `$ node server.js`.

+To run it on an HTTP port, set the environment variable `CKAGEPORT` to whatever port you want to run it on.
+The setup script sets this port to `8080`.
+You can set it to any arbitrary port with `export CKAGEPORT=x` where x is your port.
+NOTE: In order to run on any port below 1024 (ex: 80, 443), you must run as super user.

+All packages published to your ckage instance will be in the `pkg/` directory in the directory of `server.js`.

 ## Why?

 It may not be clear why we would build yet another package manager.
 There are so many and yet we built another one, why?